-How to Save Excel File to Google Drive?
+How to Convert Excel File to Google Sheets?

-As someone with over a decade of experience in Excel and Google Sheets automation, I can tell you that one of the most common questions I hear is, “How do I save an Excel file to Google Drive?”
-Luckily, the process is relatively straightforward, and with a few simple steps, you can easily transfer your Excel files to Google Drive.
+Our team has over a decade’s experience in Excel and Google Sheets automation.
+People often ask me how to save an Excel file to Google Drive.
+And they are surprised that there’s such an option.
+With a few simple steps, you can easily transfer your Excel files to Google Drive.
 In this article, we’ll explore exactly how to do that, and provide some tips to help you get started.

-Step-by-Step Guide to Saving an Excel File to Google Drive
+How to save an Excel File to Google Drive?

-Before you can save Excel file to Google Drive, you’ll need to ensure you have the file and your personal Google Drive.
-Once you have it you can open Google Drive on your computer by going to the Google Drive website and signing in with your Google account and follow the next steps.
+Before you can save an Excel file to Google Drive, you’ll need to ensure you have a personal Google Drive.
+Open Google Drive on your computer by accessing the Google Drive website.
+Sign in with your Google account and follow the next steps.

 Screenshot from Google Drives taken by the author

-Once you have selected the file you want to upload on Google Drive the upload will start, wait for a couple of seconds and you’ll have an imported Excel file in your Drive.
+Once you have selected the file you want to upload on Google Workspace the upload tab will start.
+Wait for a couple of seconds and you’ll have an imported Excel file in your Drive.

 Screenshot by the Author on Google Drive

-Now you have uploaded the Excel file on Google Drive you can start editing with Google Sheets and sharing files with others online.
+Now you have uploaded the Excel file on Google Drive.
+Start editing with Google Sheets and sharing files with others online.
 Another great feature of Google Sheets is that your workbook is automatically saved.

 Step 3: Edit Your Excel File With Google Sheets